Daniil Medvedev: 2019: Two Masters titles, US Open final

-2020 ATP Finals champion, third Masters title
+2020: ATP Finals champion, third Masters title

 Medvedev opened his season at the inaugural edition of the ATP Cup as Russia's top ranked singles player.
 He led Russia to the semifinals, where they were eliminated by the Serbian team after Medvedev lost to world No. 2 Novak Djokovic.
 At the Australian Open, Medvedev was eliminated in the fourth round by former champion Stan Wawrinka in five sets.
 During the February indoor season, Medvedev suffered early defeats in Rotterdam and Marseille.

-When the season resumed in August after a six-month hiatus due to the COVID-19 pandemic, Medvedev failed to defend his title at Cincinnati Masters, losing to Roberto Bautista Agut in the quarterfinals.
+Following the six month hiatus caused by the COVID-19 pandemic, Medvedev failed to defend his title at Cincinnati Masters, losing to Roberto Bautista Agut in the quarterfinals.
 As the 3rd seed in the US Open, Medvedev reached the semifinals before losing to eventual champion Dominic Thiem.
 At the French Open, Medvedev exited the tournament in the first round for the fourth consecutive year, losing to Márton Fucsovics.
 His struggles with form continued into the October indoor season, failing to string together more than two consecutive match wins in the St. Petersburg Open and Vienna Opens.
 Medvedev then resurged, winning his first title in a year at the Paris Masters.

 At the ATP Finals, Medvedev won all his round-robin matches in straight sets, over Alexander Zverev, Novak Djokovic and Diego Schwartzman.
 Medvedev recovered from a set- and break-deficit to defeat Rafael Nadal in the semifinals, before beating Dominic Thiem in the final, once again coming from a set down.
 With the victory, he became the first player to have defeated the world's top three players at the ATP Finals, and only the fourth player (after Djokovic, Boris Becker, and David Nalbandian) to have done so at any tournament since the inception of the ATP Tour in 1990.

-2021 US Open, Davis and ATP Cups champion
+2021: US Open, Davis and ATP Cups champion

 At the second edition of the ATP Cup in February, Medvedev led Russia to the title, going 4–0 in singles.
 This included 3 top ten victories (over Diego Schwartzman, Alexander Zverev, and Matteo Berrettini) extending his win streak over top 10 opponents to ten wins.
 Medvedev then reached his second Grand Slam final at the Australian Open after straight sets victories over Andrey Rublev and Stefanos Tsitsipas, extending his win streak against top 10 opponents to twelve wins, and his overall win streak to twenty wins.
 In the final, he was defeated by the defending champion Novak Djokovic in straight sets.

 Medvedev won his first title of the season at the Open 13 in Marseille, defeating Pierre-Hugues Herbert in the final.
-With the win, Medvedev ascended to world number 2 in the ATP rankings, becoming the first man outside of the Big Four to occupy a position in the top 2 since Lleyton Hewitt in July 2005.
-On 13 April, Medvedev tested positive for COVID-19 and was forced to withdraw from the 2021 Monte-Carlo Masters.
-At the French Open, Medvedev reached the quarterfinals, where he lost to Stefanos Tsitsipas.
+With the win, Medvedev ascended to world No. 2 in the ATP rankings, becoming the first man outside of the Big Four to occupy a position in the top 2 since Lleyton Hewitt in July 2005.
+On 13 April, Medvedev tested positive for COVID-19 and was forced to withdraw from the Monte-Carlo Masters.
+At the French Open, Medvedev reached the quarterfinals, where he lost to eventual runner-up Stefanos Tsitsipas.